-We are pleased to announce a new partnership with the NOAA Chesapeake Bay Watershed Education and Training Program and four area school districts (Camp Hill, Conewago Valley, Littlestown, and Shippensburg Area).
+The NOAA Bay Watershed Education and Training Program (B-WET) office has generously supported a partnership between Advancing Science and four area school districts (Camp Hill, Conewago Valley, Littlestown, and Shippensburg Area) from 2018-2022.